 Yes!
-We clearly think DuckDuckGo is a great search engine, though we’re actually that and much more.
+We clearly think DuckDuckGo is a great search engine – and so much more.

 If you’re unfamiliar with DuckDuckGo, we're the leading provider of simple privacy protection tools to help you seamlessly take back control of your personal information online.
-We’ve been providing a private alternative to Google Search at https://duckduckgo.com for over a decade, and also offer browsing apps with privacy protections for iOS/Android/Mac (DuckDuckGo Privacy Browser) as well as browser extensions for Firefox, Chrome, Edge and Safari (DuckDuckGo Privacy Essentials) to help protect your privacy in other browsers.
+We’ve been providing a private, encrypted alternative to Google Search at duckduckgo.com for over a decade.
+We offer the DuckDuckGo Private Browser, which comes equipped with our full lineup of privacy features, for iOS, Android, Mac and Windows; we’ve also got browser extensions for Firefox, Chrome, Edge and Safari (DuckDuckGo Privacy Essentials) to help protect your privacy in other browsers.

-We think that’s awesome (and hope you do too), though, are the search results any good?
-Again, yes, and we’re not alone in saying so!
+We think that’s awesome, and we hope you do too…but are the search results any good?
+Again, yes – and we’re not alone in saying so!

 DuckDuckGo Search gives you truly private search results without tradeoffs in result quality.
-We have everything you’ve come to expect in your online search experience, and a few bonus features that make searching the Internet not only private, but also faster and a bit more fun.
+We have everything you’ve come to expect in your online search experience, plus a few bonus features that make searching the Internet not only more private, but faster and a bit more fun, too.

 DuckDuckGo Search Bonus Features

-In addition, we have a couple of bonus features that you might have never seen before.
-There may be times when you want to search on other websites and we make that very easy with a feature we call "bangs".
-These are shortcuts that take you directly to one of over 12,000 websites, for example searching for "!w duck" will take you directly to Wikipedia's article about our feathered friends.
-Remember, though, because your search is actually taking place on that other site, you are subject to that site’s policies, including its data collection practices.
+We also have a couple of bonus features that you might have never seen before.
+There may be times when you want to search on other websites, and we make that very easy with a feature we call "bangs" – shortcuts that take you directly to one of over 12,000 websites.
+(For example, searching for "!w duck" will take you directly to Wikipedia's article about our feathered friends.)
+Remember, though: because your search is actually taking place on that other site, you are subject to that site’s policies, including its data collection practices.

 It's also important to be able to customize the search experience, so we have many settings such as language and region localization.

 Back to Privacy